Water rates in San Diego County could increase next year, if a proposed rate hike is approved.

 On Thursday, SDCWA announced it will recommend increasing rates charged to its member agencies for both treated and untreated water.

-The hike is party to offset higher rates and charges from the Metropolitan Water District of Southern California (MWD).
+The hike is partly to offset higher rates and charges from the Metropolitan Water District of Southern California (MWD).
 They are also impacted by the decrease in water sales due to conservation efforts, which have continued, even after the end of drought conditions and state mandated water-use restrictions.

 According to the SDCWA, the proposed rate hike is the smallest since 2014.